About Christ the Servant Parish

 St. Paul's Catholic Church of Canton started humbly in 1907 as a chapel.
 It was a remodeled section of the barn which stood on the property purchased that year.
 Sharing the barn was a temporary school, which the Sisters of the Humility of Mary volunteered to staff.

-The optimism of Father Joseph M. Paulus, who organized the fledging parish, was soon dashed, however, when instead of the expected 130 families, only 30 families signed on as members.
+The optimism of Father Joseph M. Paulus, who organized the fledgling parish, was soon dashed, however, when instead of the expected 130 families, only 30 families signed on as members.
 With an average monthly collection of $17, there was not enough money to build a church and not even enough children to justify a school.

 By 1910 there was a new pastor, Father John F. Maloney, but the future did not look promising.
 The parish was not disbanded, however.
 From May 1911 to December 1918 the parish continued to function, recording marriages, baptisms and deaths under the signature of Father W.C.
 Zierolf.
 Although he was not a resident pastor, Father Zierolf apparently kept afloat the parish, which was comprised mostly of working families who benefited from increased work during the early years of World War I. When the parish passed to Father J.W.
 Schmitz, he was able to initiate a building plan for a permanent church and school.